The Science of Spring Cleaning

 Start your morning off right with a warm cup of lemon water.
 According to a study published by the Journal of Medicine, the citric acid in lemons helps prevent liver damage caused explicitly by stress-related hormones.
 You can also swap out your morning cup of coffee for green tea, which is high in antioxidants and full of detoxification enzymes.

-Focus on eating meals rich in cruciferous vegetables, dark leafy greens, and healthy fats from foods like avocados and salmon.
-Cruciferous vegetables such as cauliflower and broccoli, and alkalizing, dark, leafy greens, like kale and spinach, have anticancer, anti-inflammatory, and antiviral effects.
+Focus on eating meals rich in cruciferous vegetables, dark leafy greens, and healthy fats from avocados and salmon.
+Cruciferous vegetables such as cauliflower and broccoli and alkalizing, dark, leafy greens like kale and spinach have anticancer, anti-inflammatory, and antiviral effects.
 They are also high in fiber which helps transport toxins out of your body.
-Go heavy on the garlic, turmeric, and cilantro while cooking.
+Also, cook heavily on garlic, turmeric, and cilantro.
 These nourishing foods enhance the detoxification process by helping your body excrete heavy metals and even protect against damage to your DNA.

 One of the best fruits to eat while detoxing?
 Blueberries!
 They’re an abundant source of antioxidants, and studies have shown that they enhance your body’s natural ability to fight against cancer cells.
 So try making the delicious blueberry detox smoothie below by none other than the detox expert himself, The Medical Medium.